Authorize Client Session

 -H "Content-Type: application/json" \

-# Example with pipeline_id and session_id (resumes an existing session)
+# Example with agent_id and conversation_id (resumes an existing conversation)

 -H "Authorization: Bearer $LAYERCODE_API_KEY" \